henry-oberholtzer/currency-exchange/README.md

 #### Extra Features

 *   Allow for converting between all currency types
-*   Allow for convertion from and to USD
+*   Allow for conversion to and from USD
 *   Cache API results
 *   Dropdown menu for currencies